jpfaraco/zwicky/README.md

 1. **Enter Your Challenge**: Describe the problem or opportunity you want to explore in the challenge input field.

-2. **Generate Attributes**: Click "Generate Columns" to let AI create 3-5 relevant attributes for your challenge, or manually add attributes using the "Add Attribute" button.
+2. **Generate Attributes**: Click "Generate Attributes" to let AI create 3-5 relevant attributes with guiding questions for your challenge, or manually add attributes using the "Add Attribute" button.

+3. **Review Guiding Questions**: Each attribute includes a question to help you think of relevant items.
+Click on any question to edit it.

-3. **Add Items**: For each attribute column, click "+ Add Item" to add specific options.
-You can add as many items as you need.
+4. **Add Items**: For each attribute column, click "+ Add Item" to add specific options.
+Press Enter to quickly add multiple items in sequence.

-4. **Select Items**: Click on items to select them (one per attribute).
+5. **Select Items**: Click on items to select them (one per attribute).
 Selected items will be highlighted.
+If you select items from some but not all columns, ideas will only use your selections.

-5. **Generate Ideas**: Click "Generate Idea" to create an AI-powered solution.
-If you haven't selected items, the system will randomly choose one from each attribute.
+6. **Generate Ideas**: Click "Generate Idea" to create an AI-powered solution.
+If you haven't selected any items, the system will randomly choose one from each attribute.

-6. **Review Ideas**: All generated ideas appear in the "Generated Ideas" section below, showing the idea text and which components were used.
+7. **Review Ideas**: All generated ideas appear in the "Generated Ideas" section below, showing the idea text and which components were used.

+8. **Import/Export**: Use the Import/Export buttons to save your Zwicky Box configuration as JSON or load a previously saved configuration.

-7. **Iterate**: Adjust your selections and generate multiple ideas to explore different solution combinations.
+9. **Iterate**: Adjust your selections and generate multiple ideas to explore different solution combinations.

 ## Features in Detail

 ### Attribute Management
-- **AI Generation**: Automatically generate relevant attributes from your challenge description
+- **AI Generation**: Automatically generate relevant attributes with guiding questions from your challenge description
 - **Manual Addition**: Add custom attributes manually
-- **Rename**: Click on attribute names to edit them inline
+- **Edit Names**: Click on attribute names to edit them inline
-- **Delete**: Remove attributes you don't need
+- **Edit Questions**: Click on guiding questions to edit them inline
+- **Delete**: Hover over an attribute and click the X button to remove it

 ### Item Management
 - **Add Items**: Populate each attribute with specific options
+- **Quick Entry**: Press Enter while editing an item to create a new item below
-- **Rename**: Double-click items to edit them inline
+- **Edit Items**: Double-click items to edit them inline
-- **Delete**: Remove items you don't need
+- **Auto-cleanup**: Empty items are automatically deleted when you click away
+- **Delete**: Hover over an item to reveal the X button
-- **Select**: Click items to select them for idea generation
+- **Select**: Click items to select them for idea generation (only one per column)

 ### Idea Generation
-- **Selected Mode**: Generate ideas using your selected items
-- **Random Mode**: Generate ideas with random selections when nothing is selected
+- **Selective Mode**: If any items are selected, ideas will only use those selections
+- **Random Mode**: If no items are selected, the system randomly chooses one from each attribute
+- **Multi-language**: Ideas are generated in the same language as your input
+- **Character Limit**: Ideas are concise (max 350 characters)
 - **History**: All ideas are saved to a history list during your session
 - **Components Display**: See which attribute items were used for each idea

+### Import/Export
+- **Export**: Download your Zwicky Box as a JSON file (challenge, attributes, questions, and items)
+- **Import**: Load a previously saved JSON file to restore your work
+- **Validation**: Import automatically validates file structure and shows errors for invalid files
+- **Auto-clear**: Ideas are cleared when importing to avoid confusion

 ## API Configuration

 The application uses Claude API for AI-powered features:
 - **Model**: `claude-sonnet-4-20250514`
-- **Max Tokens**: 1000 per request
+- **Max Tokens**: 1000-1500 per request
 - **API Version**: `2023-06-01`

 Make sure your API key has sufficient credits for the operations you plan to perform.

+## Deployment

+The app is deployed on Vercel and uses serverless functions for API proxying.
+The production deployment automatically:
+- Uses Vercel serverless functions in `/api` directory for secure API key handling
+- Serves the static frontend from the build output
+- Requires `VITE_ANTHROPIC_API_KEY` environment variable to be set in Vercel project settings

 ## Project Structure

 ```
 zwicky-app/
+├── api/
+│   └── anthropic/v1/
+│       └── messages.js      # Vercel serverless function for API proxy
 ├── src/
 │   ├── components/
-│   │   └── ui/              # Shadcn/ui components
+│   │   ├── ui/              # Shadcn/ui components
-│   │       ├── button.jsx
+│   │   │   ├── button.jsx
-│   │       ├── input.jsx
+│   │   │   ├── input.jsx
-│   │       ├── textarea.jsx
+│   │   │   ├── textarea.jsx
-│   │       └── card.jsx
+│   │   │   └── card.jsx
+│   │   ├── ChallengeInput.jsx    # Challenge input component
+│   │   ├── ZwickyBox.jsx         # Zwicky Box grid component
+│   │   └── IdeasList.jsx         # Generated ideas display
+│   ├── services/
+│   │   └── anthropicService.js   # API service functions
+│   ├── utils/
+│   │   └── zwickyBoxExport.js    # Import/Export utilities
 │   ├── lib/
 │   │   └── utils.js         # Utility functions (cn helper)
 │   ├── App.jsx              # Main application component